grafana/grafana/docs/sources/alerting/alerting-rules/link-alert-rules-to-dashboards.md

     - cloud
     - enterprise
     - oss
-title: Link alert rules to dashboards and panels
+title: Create and link alert rules with panels and dashboards
-menuTitle: Link alert rules to dashboards
+menuTitle: Create and link alert rules with panels
 weight: 300
 refs:
   time-series-visualizations: